salesforce-marketingcloud/sdk-flutter-plugin/iOS_swift.md

  - [Add a Service Extension Target](https://developer.salesforce.com/docs/marketing/mobilepush/guide/ios-extension-sdk-integration.html#add-a-service-extension-target)

- - Integrate the Extension SDK with the Service Extension **Integrate the SDK with CocoaPods**: To add the SDK as a dependency in your app's Podfile, follow the instructions for [Adding pods to an Xcode project](https://guides.cocoapods.org/using/using-cocoapods.html) on the CocoaPods documentation site.
+ - Integrate the Extension SDK with the Service Extension: Add the SDK as a dependency in your app's Podfile, follow the instructions for [Adding pods to an Xcode project](https://guides.cocoapods.org/using/using-cocoapods.html) on the CocoaPods documentation site.

    <img width="827" alt="Screenshot 2025-04-18 at 5 11 37 PM" src="https://git.soma.salesforce.com/abhinav-mathur/sdk-flutter-plugin/assets/54985/c40aa91a-ad94-4886-8adb-e4c583588610">